Sin7Y/ola-lang/docs/en/source/smart-contract.md

 ````

 The following shows a simple Person contract that contains a person structure,
-assigns a value to the person structure and reads the status of the person
+assigns a value to the person structure and reads the status of the person.

 ````javascript